kakuffo/GitHubSnippets/README.md

 Source control that is centralised such as SVN employs a central repository to store all files for collaborative file sharing.
 In a centralised system such as SVN, a server is employed to holds all versions of the files.
 Typically, a developer employs a "check-out" operation, to download the files from the server on to our local machine.
-This creates a "working copy", and employs a "check-in" to synchronise with the server from the local machine
+This creates a "working copy", and employs a "commit" to synchronise with the server from the local machine A team employing a centralised system such as SVN, shares the same repository, but everyone has their own working copy on their machines.
+When one person commits a change, everyone else can perform an "update" to get the latest changes and apply them to their local working copy.
+A distributed system such as Git differs in that there is no centralised repository.
+The centralised repository is on each developers local machine, the "working copy", and the “index”.
+The index is a staging area where we gather our changes before committing them.
+As with all software tools, interacting with the software in an effective manner requires the use of commands.
+It is the knowledge, and experience in using these commands, that a DevOps, software engineer should aim to understand, and express effectively in their daily duties.

 ## What is GitHub
 Git is software for tracking changes in any set of files, usually used for coordinating work among